How it all Got Started

 Told by Amber Richards (Reese’s wife)

-It all started in 2017, owner Reese Richards had a thought, or better, a vision.
-He sat down at his kitchen table after working a long 10 hour day as a first year electrical apprentice.
+It all began in 2017, my husband, Reese Richards, had an idea.
+He sat down at our kitchen table after working a long 10 hour day as a first year electrical apprentice.
 He had mentioned wanting a new decal of some sort to put on the back of his truck, but couldn't quite find something that satisfied him.
-He remembered a radio ad from a local shop that said they do custom decals, printing, and embroidery, so he decided to just design his own and bring it up to them, hoping they could make it work.
+He remembered a radio ad from a local shop that said they do custom decals, so he decided to design his own and bring it up to them, hoping they could make it work.
+By design, I mean draw on a piece of scrap paper with a pencil.

 Reese wanted his decal to represent something that he loved.
 He came up with deer hunting and his beard.
 So, he got to doodling.
 Gosh I wish we still had that original drawing.
 He brought his artwork up to that local shop the next evening and the gentlemen was able to turn it into a digital image and print the decal.
 He also told him how cool it was and that he might have something here, but Reese didn't think much about it at the time.
 He was just proud to sport something unique that he designed around their small town on his truck!